pawurb/node-postgres-wiki/Prepared-Statements.md

 - `select name from $1 where emp_id=$2` – illegal – table cannot be parameter
 - `select name from $1.emp where emp_id=$2` – illegal – schema cannot be parameter

-Parameterized queries in postgres are planned for before each execution, so they provide safety but not speed.
+Parameterized queries in postgres are parsed, analyzed, rewritten, and planned before each execution, so they provide safety but not speed.

 With tagged template string literals introduced in ECMAScript 6, parameterized queries can be written more easily with a simple tag function: